David Cameron speaks of Christian faith in Easter message

 According to reports on the Bloomberg news service, the prime minister made no reference to gay marriage, a policy overseen by Mrs Miller but which threatened to damage his government's relationship with the Church of England, in his comments.

-Instead, he thanked churches for the work they did with the poor and urged them to speak up for Christians suffering persecution around the world.'Our saviour'
+Instead, he thanked churches for the work they did with the poor and urged them to speak up for Christians suffering persecution around the world.